When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Ouch!
 Find out how to help your toddler be safe with their hands and mouth.

-The toddler years are a trying time for parents — they can be full of tantrums, meltdowns, and tears.
+The toddler years are a wild ride.
+They are full of milestones, but also tantrums, meltdowns, and tears.

 Key Takeaways